GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 4. Attach your microSD card to your computer.
 Etcher should detect it and select it automatically BUT ensure that the correct drive is selected.
 5. Click flash.
 Etcher will automatically (re)format the card before writing and verifying the image.

+#### Modify the MicroSD card (this will not be necessary in the future as your wifi-parameters will be able to be updated via a thumb-drive)
+1. You will see a new system-boot drive and a new USB drive.
+The former is the Ubuntu /boot/firmware partition (the 1st partition on the SD card) used by the Ubuntu boot process.
+The latter will likely give messages that it needs to be formatted.
+Do NOT do so.
+2. Read the README file on system-boot drive.
+3. Modify the network-config file for your wifi.

 #### It is recommended that your test your Raspberry Pi assembly with the NOOBS MicroSD card first. ####

-1. With the Raspberry Pi powered down, replace the NOOBS MicroSD card with the 256GB MicroSD card with the GBA software
+1. With the Raspberry Pi powered down, replace the NOOBS MicroSD card with the 256GB GBBP MicroSD card

 2. Power on the Raspberry Pi